 To get started:

-This is a historical and phenomenological approach to the study of religion and religious experience.
-So one of the first things students will have to do is to find out what "phenomenology" means in this context.
+This is a historical, comparative, and phenomenological approach to the study of religion and religious experience.
+So one of the first things students will have to do is to find out what "phenomenological" means in this context.
 Most importantly, we will attempt to withhold judgment of the issues until after we have inspected and analyzed religion as it appears in the world.
 What exactly is religion and religious experience?
 What forms does it take?
 How would it be apprehended by someone who made it their business to travel around the world researching it?
 Does religious experience possess any consistent recognizable characteristics?
 What types of people have religious experiences?
 What types of experience do they have, and how do they express that experience?

 Asking such questions is the basis of research in the academic study of religion.
 This course will equip students with the basic research skills needed to construct reasonable, reliable, and well-informed answers to such questions.
 Although the instructor can provide answers to simple factual questions, such as the probable dates to the life of the Buddha, or the probable number of Christians in the world, the instructor's task is not primarily to answer questions about religion, but to help the students to formulate and answer their own questions.
 In other words, to conduct elementary research in the discipline.